OncologyModelingGroup/MDA_ART_BiologicalTargets/README.md

 | Filename | Description |
 |----------| ------------|
 |ADC_Data.mat | MATLAB file containing each subject's voxel-wise measurement of apparent diffusion coefficient within the tumor. |
-|SpatialDistribution_BestScenario.mat | MATLAB file containing each tumor voxel's class (IDR vs. DMDR) using the optimal cutoffs in the manuscript.
+|SpatialDistribution_BestScenario.mat | MATLAB file containing each tumor voxel's class (IDR vs. DMDR) using the optimal cutoff provided in the manuscript.
+IDR voxels are further subclassified as part of the periphery (class 1), or the core (class 2).
+All DMDR voxels were all categorized as class 0.

 ## Code Summary
 | Filename | Description |